roscoestar/roscoestar.github.io/_posts/2019-09-14-what-color-were-dinosaurs.markdown

 featured_image_thumbnail:
 featured_image: /assets/images/posts/caihong.png
 ---
 “If truth were a crayon and it were up to me to put a wrapper on it and name its color, I know just what I would call it--dinosaur skin.”
-So begins the novel _So B. It_ (Sarah Weeks, 2007) whose central message is that there are some things you just can’t know, and it’s better to just enjoy what you have instead of being dissatisfied with what you don’t.
+So begins the novel _So B. It_ (Sarah Weeks, 2007) whose central message is that there are some things you just can’t know, and it’s better to just enjoy what you can instead of being dissatisfied with what you can't.

 However, as of the very next year after that book was published, dinosaur skin is not one of those things.
-Thanks to amazing new fossil finds that preserve soft tissue and integument, as well as new techniques for analyzing existing fossils, under certain rare conditions, we actually can know what color dinosaurs were.
+Thanks to amazing new fossil finds that preserve soft tissue and integument, as well as new techniques for analyzing existing fossils, we actually can know what color dinosaurs were, under certain rare conditions.
 Here, I’ll go over a few accurately-colored dinosaurs and how we know what we know.
 Keep in mind that this is by no means a comprehensive list of known dinosaur colors; I've just chosen examples that are particularly exciting or historically important.

 ### Melanosomes